 US: Syrian rebel training may take 12 months

-Army Gen. Martin Dempsey cautioned however, that it may be a year before the Syrian rebel force that President Barack Obama calls a key element of his strategy for destroying the Islamic State group is ready for action.
+Army Gen. Martin Dempsey cautioned, however, that it may be a year before the Syrian rebel force that President Barack Obama calls a key element of his strategy for destroying the Islamic State group is ready for action.

-"We think if we can restore the border it goes a long way to beginning to put the kind of pressure on ISIL that will lead to its ultimate defeat," Dempsey, chairman of the Joint Chiefs of Staff, said, using a common acronym for the group that U.S. intelligence officials estimate has up to 31,000 fighters.
+"We think if we can restore the border, it goes a long way to beginning to put the kind of pressure on ISIL that will lead to its ultimate defeat," Dempsey, chairman of the Joint Chiefs of Staff, said, using a common acronym for the group that U.S. intelligence officials estimate has up to 31,000 fighters.

 Speaking to a small group of reporters after meeting with his French counterpart, Dempsey said it will take three or four months to begin the $500 million training program, which the House approved on Wednesday and sent to the Senate, where members of both parties predicted easy passage.

 Dempsey said that before training can start, the U.S. and certain allies must screen potential candidates in Syria for competence and loyalty.
-Initially they will be provided small arms and other light weaponry, Dempsey said, but that could graduate to more sophisticated weaponry — "once we know what's in their hearts."
+Initially, they will be provided small arms and other light weaponry, Dempsey said, but that could graduate to more sophisticated weaponry — "once we know what's in their hearts."

-Some members of Congress expressed concern that because the rebels' focus over three years of civil war has been to overthrown Syrian President Bashar Assad, not fight the Islamic State group militants, they may be tempted to use the U.S.-led training for that objective, instead of the U.S. priority of defeating the militant army.
+Some members of Congress expressed concern that because the rebels' focus over three years of civil war has been to overthrow Syrian President Bashar Assad, not fight the Islamic State group militants, they may be tempted to use the U.S.-led training for that objective, instead of the U.S. priority of defeating the militant army.

 Defense Secretary Chuck Hagel told the House Armed Services Committee on Thursday that Saudi Arabia would host the training.
 Dempsey declined to specify a host country but said the training would be done in more than one country.
 The goal is to train at least 5,000 rebels within one year.

 It also will take time to acquire through contractors the arms and equipment for training, he said.
-And once the training is underway, it will be necessary to figure out how the rebels would be linked to a political entity inside Syria, Dempsey said, referring to this as the most difficult of the current unknowns.
+And once training is underway, it will be necessary to figure out how the rebels would be linked to a political entity inside Syria, Dempsey said, referring to this as the most difficult of the current unknowns.

 "What Syrians or what group of Syrians does this force report to and is accountable to?
 Because what we don't want to do is build a force that is accountable to us.
 That's not a long-term solution," he said.